 By providing a consistent, uniform layer of instrumentation and control across services, linkerd frees service owners to choose whichever language is most appropriate for their service.
 And by decoupling communication mechanics from application code, linkerd allows you visibility and control over these mechanics without changing the application itself.

 Today, companies around the world use linkerd in production to power the heart of their software infrastructure.
-Linkerd takes care of the difficult, error-prone parts of cross-service communication—including latency-aware load balancing, connection pooling, TLS, instrumentation, and request-level routing—making application code scalable, performant, and resilient.
+Linkerd takes care of the difficult, error-prone parts of cross-service communication—including latency-aware load balancing, connection pooling, TLS, instrumentation, and request-level routing—to make application code scalable, performant, and resilient.

 How do I use it?

-Linkerd runs as a separate standalone proxy, freeing it of language and library requirements.
-Applications typically use linkerd by running instances in known locations, and proxying calls through these instances—i.e., rather than connecting to destinations directly, services connect to their corresponding linkerd instances, and treat these instances as if they were the destination services.
+Linkerd runs as a separate standalone proxy.
+As a result, it does not depend on specific languages or libraries.
+Applications typically use linkerd by running instances in known locations and proxying calls through these instances—i.e., rather than connecting to destinations directly, services connect to their corresponding linkerd instances, and treat these instances as if they were the destination services.

 Under the hood, linkerd applies routing rules, communicates with existing service discovery mechanisms, and load-balances over destination instances—all while instrumenting the communication and reporting metrics.
 By deferring the mechanics of making the call to linkerd, application code is decoupled from: